wiredcraft-ops/teleport/rfd/0047-repository-management-features.md

 Proposes the implementation of repository management features.
 The features include:

-- Auto assigning reviewers
+- Auto-assign reviewers.
-- Checking pull requests for approvals from required reviewers
+- Checking pull requests for approvals from required reviewers.
-- Backporting Docs
+- Backporting docs.

 ## Why